 WHAT TO EXPECT & FREQUENTLY ASKED QUESTIONS

 Thank you to all of you for the sacrifices you make serving in our U.S. Military.
-We are honored that you will be attending.
-Our hope for you during retreat week is that you feel special, get some R&R, and have the time of your lives.
+We are honored that you will be attending a Project Sanctuary retreat.
+Our hope for you during retreat week is that you feel empowered and reconnected to your family.

 FREQUENTLY ASKED QUESTIONS: Click here for a printable list of frequently asked questions and answers about the retreats.

-A $100 commitment fee via check is required to secure your families’ retreat date.
-The original, un-cashed check will be physically returned to you at your retreat.
+A $100 commitment fee via check is required to secure your family’s retreat date.
+The original, un-cashed check will be returned to you at your retreat.
 We are unable to confirm and hold your retreat spot until the commitment fee is received.

-If you cancel less than 14 days before your retreat date, or are a no-show for your scheduled retreat, you will be ineligible for another retreat for two years, and your check will be cashed with the funds allocated toward program costs.
+If you cancel less than four weeks before your retreat date, or are a no-show for your scheduled retreat, you will be ineligible for another retreat for two years, and your check will be cashed with the funds allocated toward program costs.

 THE RETREAT IS FREE AND INCLUDES:

 - Activities and needed equipment, including helmets

 If you have any needs during the retreat like prescriptions or special supplies, or absolutely must buy that souvenir or t-shirt, then you must pay for that on your own.